underdogio/redux-rest-data/README.md

 import { applyMiddleware, createStore } from 'redux'

 const dataStoreMiddleware = middleware({
-  // The base url for your api that you will be fetching data from.
+  // The base url for your API that you will be making requests to.
   baseUrl: 'http://endpoint.api',

   // Optional settings for all requests.
 Here we're gonna be including an
-  // `Authorization` header with every request made to our api.
+  // `Authorization` header with every request made to our API.
   requestOptions: {
     headers: {
       Authorization: 'Bearer token'